The term employee experience has started to get a lot more usage in recent years, especially in the last year and a half.

-Whereas normally the customer experience and customer satisfaction were front and center, with the employee experience receiving much less emphasis, the worldwide pandemic has greatly shifted this focus.
+Whereas normally the customer experience and customer satisfaction are front and center, with the employee experience receiving much less emphasis, the worldwide pandemic has greatly shifted this focus.

-Not only are aspects like employee engagement receiving more attention, but many organizations have started to focus on other areas like employee well-being, what the employee journey looks like, and building out a company culture aligned with shifting demands from employees.
+Not only are aspects like employee engagement receiving more attention, but many organizations have started to focus on other areas like employee well-being, what the employee journey looks like, and building out a company culture aligned with the shifting demands of employees.

-With many organizations and business leaders trying to figure out how to return to the workspace (if they will at all), and retention potentially becoming more difficult (see my previous article on “The Great Resignation”), now’s a great time to refocus and be more intentional with how you tailor the experience of your team members.
+With many organizations and business leaders trying to figure out how to return to the office (if they will at all), and retention and recruitment potentially becoming more difficult (see my previous article on "The Great Resignation"), let's take a look at what your organization can do in order to create a great employee experience.

 Designing The Employee Experience

-Think of the employee experience as the journey taken by each employee, beginning at your very first interaction with them.
+Think of your employee experience as the journey taken by each employee, beginning at your very first interaction with them.

 It’s like a story—stories in films, shows, or books tend to have a set structure as a foundation (such as having 3 acts, or the hero’s journey), but what happens in those stories will all vary depending on the setting and the characters.
 The same thing goes with your employee experience.

-Each employee is going to have a different kind of journey, due to their role, seniority, living situation, personality, etc., but it’s possible to build a solid foundation that will allow you to tailor your approach to each employee and give them the best possible experience.
+Each employee is going to have a different kind of journey, due to their role, seniority, living situation, personality, etc., but it’s possible to build a solid foundation that will allow you to tailor your approach to each employee.

-This means having multiple touchpoints that you can plan for in each employee’s journey.
-The ones that we will go over here are:
+This means having multiple touchpoints along the way that you can plan for with regard to each employee’s journey.

 Let’s take a look at these in more depth and examine the role each plays in creating a great employee experience.